 Attending Universities vs. Other Program Types.
 You could choose to directly enroll in the University of Zurich, the Swiss Federal Institute of Technology, or one of its many other higher education institutions in Zurich.
 You might also opt to study in Zurich through your own university or through a program provider.
 Consult a study abroad advisor at your university to help you determine your goals and credit needs before choosing a program that will be the right fit for you.

-While the people of Zurich are very serious about their studies they also know how to let go and have a good time!
+Having all four seasons, Zurich can make anyone can feel at home during their stay.
+While the people of Zurich are very serious about their studies, they also know how to let go and have a good time!
 With more than 500 bars and 80 nightclubs, one will never be bored in the European city that never sleeps.
 Along with the many bars and restaurants to explore, Zurich has several cultural festivals and parades throughout the year.

 Studying abroad in Zurich promises rich culture and tradition during your program.
-Those studying abroad in Zurich during the spring semester will love to be part of the traditional spring holiday, Sechseläuten.
+Those studying in Zurich during the spring semester will love to be a part of the traditional spring holiday, Sechseläuten.
 This traditional festival includes the burning of a giant stuffed rag doll shaped like a snowman, called Böögg — it symbolizes the end of winter and the beginning of spring.
-This tradition takes place at the end of the Zunfte parade.
+This tradition takes place at the end of the Zunft parade.

 Another cool celebration that takes place in Zurich is the streetparade, and it is just that: a large open-air dance party where everyone is invited.
 The parade takes place on the second Saturday of August and moves along the side of Lake Zurich, starting at Utoquai and ending at Hafen Enge.
 This event brings many visitors to the area who enjoy the food, dancing, and music all over the city.